States can encounter runtime errors for various reasons:

 Retrying a ZIS flow after rate limiting

 A 429 HTTP status code means "too many requests."
-When an API returns an error with this code, it means an account is sending too many requests to the API too quickly.
-This is called rate limiting.
+When a web server returns an error with this code, it means rate limiting has kicked in because the client is sending too many requests too quickly.

-Some APIs include a Retry-After header in responses with a 429 error.
-This header specifies how long you should wait before retrying the API call.
+Some servers include a Retry-After header in responses with a 429 error.
+This header specifies how long you should wait before retrying the request.
 The header may provide this interval as a number of seconds to wait or a date and time after which you can retry the call.

-If an HTTP-based action in a flow receives a 429 error response and the flow fails, the flow will retry based on the Retry-After interval.
+A custom action in an Action state can send an HTTP request.
+If a custom action's HTTP request receives a 429 HTTP response status code and the flow fails, the flow will retry based on the Retry-After interval.

 Retry-After interval Flow retry behavior